FelipeSeiberlich/connecting-thinkers/README.md

 }
 ```
 ### Typography
-The font-family selected for 'Connecting Thinkers' body is Lato, sans-serif and for the Headings Oswad, sans-serif a typographic style that is appealing and clear.
+The font-family selected for 'Connecting Thinkers' body and  Headings is "Lato, sans-serif" and for the logo is "Cursive" a typographic style that is appealing and clear.

-Example:
-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑
-- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers and titles.
+- [Lato](https://fonts.google.com/specimen/Lato) was used for the body text and headings.
-- [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.
+- [Cursive](https://fonts.google.com/specimen/Montserrat) was used for the logo text.
-- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.

 ## Features
 ‘Connecting Thinkers’ website is composed by 2 pages – the Index and the Quiz game.
-The landing page contains a header, an about section, the Our History section, the Arena section, and the footer.
-The Quiz game page contains the logo, a card displaying the game and a footer.
+The landing page contains a header, an about section that leads to the following section, the Our History section, the Arena section, and the footer.
+The Quiz game page contains the logo, a card box displaying the quiz game and a footer.

 The Index Page

-The Index Page has a compound background image bounding a very vibrant color with a monochromatic one, showing that differences can live side by side.
+The Index Page has a compound background image bounding a vibrant color with a dark monochromatic one, showing that differences can live side by side.
 The navigation can be made throughout the header.
-The logo image links the user to the Quiz game page, the ‘What’s new’ button displayed in the center of the header links to the Arena and the About button leads the user to Our History.
+The logo leads the user to the Quiz game page, the ‘What’s new’ button displayed in the center of the header leads them to the Arena section and the About button leads the users to Our History section.
-The ‘Our History’ section display the concept of the Connecting Thinkers website and the current date, day, and time as a reminder for users to use their time wisely.
+The ‘Our History’ section explains the concept behind the 'Connecting Thinkers' website and the current date, day, and time as a reminder for users to use their time wisely.
 In the following section the users can find our Arena, the place we present our debaters of the week and their following professions.
-The debate can be watched by the users in the center of the Arena with an expandable video.
+The debate can be watched by the users in the center of the Arena with an expandable video linked to the Youtube platform.
-The footer displays a button that leads the user all the way up to the page's header and the copyright mark.
+The footer displays a button that leads the user all the way up to the page's header and the copyright mark positioned to the right.

 The header

-The header shows the logo followed by the website's name, Connecting Thinkers, presented in black capitals, one of the main colours of the website's palette.
+The header shows the logo followed by the website's name - 'Connecting Thinkers', displayed in black capitals, one of the main colours of the website's palette.
-The index webpage is displayed in almost full viewport but allows the user to scroll down to the other sections or to click in the linked button, image, and text to reach them.
+The index webpage is displayed in almost full viewport but allows the user to scroll down to the other sections or to click in the linked button, image, and text to be transported to different parts of the webpage.
-The Connecting Thinkers tittle present in the header has an intended animation applied to it as reference that different opinions should meet in the middle and the button bellow effects that knowledge needs to emanate.
+The Connecting Thinkers tittle present in the header has an intended animation applied to it as reference that different opinions should meet in the middle and the button bellow effects that knowledge needs to emanate like waves.
-Finally, the header is connected to the About section that display a linked text leading the users to the following section.
+Finally, the header is connected to the About section that display a link leading the users to the following section - 'Our History'.

 The About section

 The About section was created with the intention to be connected to the header and to lead the users to the following section with a click.
-These two sections bounded provide the users an efficient navigation to all sections and side page.
-As elucidated before the background image was selected with the intention to nicely contrast with the header’s color and background and to make a reference of the brain function represented by the cogs.
+These two sections bounded provide the users an efficient navigation to all sections of the webpage.
+As elucidated before, the background image was selected with the intention to nicely contrast with the header’s color and background and to make a reference to the brain's function represented by the cogs.
 The text displayed in this section changes its color to orange when hovered over by the users.

 The Our History section

-The ‘Our History’ section contains some vital information about the page itself, about the Connecting Thinkers creation process the frequency of videos uploads.
-One of Connecting Thinkers references goes back in time until the great Greeks Philosophers like Aristotle and Plato.
+The ‘Our History’ section contains some vital information about the site, about the 'Connecting Thinkers' creation process and the frequency of new contents.
+One of 'Connecting Thinkers' references goes back in time to the great Greeks Philosophers like Aristotle and Plato.
 A Greek bust statue decorates this section following by our current date, time, and hour.
-This functionality was integrated to the website to reminder the users to use their time wisely.
+This functionality was integrated to the website as a reminder to the users to use their time wisely.
 This section was designed like a flash card following the concept of knowledge comes with hardwork, dedication and education.

 The Arena section

 The Arena section has an important role in this website.
 It hosts the debate and presents the week’s debaters.
 The concept of creating an arena transcend the Ancient Roman Empire, where gladiators used to fight for their lives while the emperor provides entertainment to the people.
-Connecting Thinkers in the other hand modernized the concept bringing a box ring so the debaters can intellectually “fight” to keep their point of view alive.
+'Connecting Thinkers' modernized this concept bringing a boxing ring so the debaters can intellectually “fight” to keep their point of view alive.
 On the top of the background image, a heading contains the week’s subject, and it is displayed in a subtle purpled colour animation to create a visual contrast.
-Every week a new subject, a new video and new debaters will be selected and added to this panel.
+Every week a new subject, a new video and new debaters will be selected to compose this panel.
-After or before the intellectual nourishment, users can be entertained by a quiz game clicking on the “Do you know?”
+Like in the Roman Empire, users can be entertained by a quiz game clicking on the 'Do you know?'
 Button and an external page will display the game.

 The Footer

-The footer has its background colour in black and hosts the copyright and a function button that brings the users to the top of the page
+The footer has its background colour in black and hosts the copyright and a function button that brings the users back to the top of the page.

 ### Existing Features

 - **Back to top button**
 - Having a "back to top" button on a website is important.
 It allows users to easily scroll back to the top of the page.
 Java Script was used for this addition.
 ![screenshot](documentation/feature01.png)

 - **Display current date and time**
 - Even that most of devices has the current date and time displayed, Connecting Thinkers website brings this feature in the center of the page side-by-side the main text.
 The golden ratio was applied so the human eye can process it faster and that causes our brain to feel pleased.
 ![screenshot](documentation/feature02.png)

 - **Quiz game**
 - This feature is an important addition to the website because offer the users an interactive way of solidifying their knowledge.
 ![screenshot](documentation/feature03.png)

 ### Future Features

 In the future I would like to include the following features:
 - Video gallery
     - A space reserved to all videos published by Connecting Thinkers.